eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 #### Setup Proxy To Separate Read Requests From Write Requests

 The proxy program will separate Ethereum's write requests (such as eth_sendRawTransaction,eth_gasPrice) from other requests (treated as read requests).
-The write requests should go to Transaction Wrapper (which wrap the ETH transaction into Antelope transaction and sign it and push to the Antelope blockchain).
+The write requests should go to the Transaction Wrapper (which wraps the ETH transaction into an Antelope transaction, sign it, and push to the Antelope blockchain).
 The read requests should go to EOS EVM RPC.

 In order to get it working, docker is required.
-To install docker in Linux, see https://docs.docker.com/engine/install/ubuntu/
+To install docker in Linux, see https://docs.docker.com/engine/install/ubuntu/.

 You can find the proxy tool here: TrustEVM/perfipherals/proxy